sveto8/archInstall/README.md

    password) instead of just refusing
 2. Picks the target user automatically if there's exactly one regular (UID ≥ 1000) account on the system; otherwise asks which one
-3. Asks for a desktop environment: GNOME, KDE Plasma, COSMIC, or none/cancel — and, if one is chosen, full or minimal package set.
+3. Asks for a desktop environment: GNOME, KDE Plasma, COSMIC, Budgie, or none/cancel — and, if one is chosen, full or minimal package set.
-   GNOME and KDE use curated Wayland-focused package sets (not the full `gnome`/`plasma` meta-groups); COSMIC uses the official `cosmic` package group (full) or a curated minimal component set — all three share a common set of portal/Qt/polkit packages needed for Wayland apps to work correctly
+   GNOME and KDE use curated Wayland-focused package sets (not the full `gnome`/`plasma` meta-groups); COSMIC uses the official `cosmic` package group (full) or a curated minimal component set; Budgie uses the official `budgie` package group (full, includes `budgie-extras`) or a curated minimal component set — all four share a common set of portal/Qt/polkit packages needed for Wayland apps to work correctly
 4. Shows a summary (user, DE, package list) and asks for confirmation
-5. Installs the packages, enables the matching display manager/greeter (`gdm.service` / `sddm.service` / `cosmic-greeter.service`)
+5. Installs the packages, enables the matching display manager/greeter (`gdm.service` / `sddm.service` / `cosmic-greeter.service` /
+   `lightdm.service`)
 6. For GNOME specifically: sets the dark color scheme (`org.gnome.desktop.interface color-scheme=prefer-dark` +
    `gtk-theme=Adwaita-dark` for older GTK3 apps) as the default for the